printezisn/webpack-simple-configuration/README.md

 1. **npm install**: To install the node modules.
 1. **npm run build**: To build the modules.
+1. **npm run build-prod**: To build the modules for production.
+The generated files are minified.
 1. **npm start**: To start the application.

 ## License